pcurry/gaia/README.md

 ## File: Gaia_Query.py ##

 current functionality:
-- query Gaia dataset by pre-set parallax cut-off for stars within set distance of Sol - get approx 5K stars with Gaia DR3 designation, gal-lon, gal-lat and parallax (as measured by Gaia space telescope)
+- query Gaia dataset by pre-set parallax cut-off for stars within set distance of Sol - get approx 5K stars with Gaia DR3 designation, gal-lon, gal-lat, parallax and G-band magnitude (as measured by Gaia space telescope)
 - ingests into a Panda dataframe
 - adds 105 stars which do not appear in any current Gaia data release (mostly due to brightness / detector saturation)
 - calculates distance from Sol in parsecs (from Gaia-measured parallax), adds as column to Panda dataframe